gdlazcano/datsgabs.github.io/content/blog/namespacing-chrome-storage-for-page-dependant-settings-in-your-chrome-extension.md

 date: 2021-03-03
 draft: false
 description: "A tutorial of how to namespace chrome.storage for making it dependant on the current page"
-tags: ['JS']
+tags: ["JS"]
 ---

 As far as I know `chrome.storage` saves it's keys globally, so it's not like `localstorage` on normal pages that gets only works in the current page.
 For that purpose I had to figure out a way of achieving this.
 So I decided using namespaces using template literals.
 This is a really made up process so there might be inaccuracies, feel free to let me know :)

 ## Creating the extension

 Creating the extension from scratch is pretty straightforward, we just have to add a `manifest.json` file with the following values:

 > `permissions` are needed for the sole purpose of this tutorial but could be not added

 {{< highlight json >}}
 {
 "name": "[name of the extension]",
 "version": "1.0",
 "manifest_version": 3,
 "permissions": ["storage", "tabs"],
 "action": {
 "default_popup": "popup.html"
 }
 }
 {{< /highlight >}}

 We have to create a `popup.html` file and just use it as if it was a normal HTML.
 We can import scripts add stylsheets, etc.

 {{< highlight html >}}

 <div class="container">
     <div class="box "></div>
     <button id="toggle">Toggle</button>
 </div>

 <script src="popup.js"></script>

 {{< /highlight >}}

 In the `popup.js` file is where we are going to have the logic for namespacing `chrome.storage` keys.

 Firstly, I have to point out that `chrome.storage` is an `async` api therefore we will have to use `async/await` on our main function.

 > If you are working with multiple variables I recommend using an object, as I did.

 {{< highlight javascript >}}
 ;(async function () {
 let settings = {
 active: false
 }
 // Gets the current URL of the tab const url = await new Promise((res, rej) => {
 chrome.tabs.query({ active: true, lastFocusedWindow: true }, (tabs) => {
 let url = tabs[0].url
 res(url)
 })
 })

     // Gets chrome storage with the namespace URL const synchedSettings = await new Promise((res, rej) => {